 - Inside Out.
-DAILY Julie (our Twiniversity Wizard) sing Bing-Bong’s song and this movie puts a visual to emotions in a way that has never been matched in any other film I’ve ever seen.
+DAILY Julie (our Twiniversity Wizard) sings Bing-Bong’s song and this movie puts a visual to emotions in a way that has never been matched in any other film I’ve seen.

 - A Bug’s Life.
-It made the twins think twice about stepping on ants after they saw this one.
+My twins started to think twice about stepping on ants after they saw this one.

 - Finding Dory.
 Another absolute fav of ours.
 The original is great, but this remake stole our hearts.